bueltge/de-DE/readme.txt

  * Das Plugin im Administrationsbereich --> Plugins aktivieren

 == Changelog ==
-= 1.0.1 (2020-04-19) =
+= 1.0.1 (2024-06-11) =
 * Fix deprecated topic for PHP >=8.2

 = 1.0.0 (2020-04-19) =
 * Supports Gutenberg Editor, REST API
-* Refactoring Code to use it also via REST API - Leave the one-file solution to use it easy as Dropin.
+* Refactoring Code to use it also via REST API - Leave the one-file solution to use it easily as Dropin.

 = 0.7.15 (2018-11-13) =
-* Remove setting default spellchecker, because the spellchecker of the editor is since version 3.5 no longer available.
+* Remove setting the default spellchecker because the editor spellchecker has been unavailable since version 3.5.

 = 0.7.14 (2017-04-07) =
-* First release on wordpress.org, before only public on github
+* First release on wordpress.org, before only public on GitHub